vikram2024/AJNA-THE-SMART-READER/README.md

-# ajna the smart reader
+# Ajna the smart reader